 - Address: Park Bar – Calçada do Combro, 58 1200-115 Lisbon, Portugal

 Tram #28 is notoriously busy!
 Jam packed with site hungry tourists looking to get a glimpse of Lisbon’s most popular tourist attractions, all for under €3!
 There is no audio guide but the cool breeze from the window seat is included.
 I did not find this ride as exhilarating as others have but I did finally jump on it on day eight so had seen much of what was on offer, plus the rail to the castle was closed.

 5. Even More Lisbon Tours

 I have never seen a city with so many tours!
-Segway, tuk-tuk, a bus that turns into a boat… We opted for the traditional and reliable Lisbon walking tour, which guided us around the historic old town.
+Segway, tuk-tuk, street art tour, a bus that turns into a boat… We opted for the traditional and reliable Lisbon walking tour, which guided us around the historic old town.
 Our guide, Carla, energetically marched us through the tiny streets of Alfama while sharing tales of war, natural disasters, religion, and economic downturns.
 All of these events contribute to Lisbon’s new badge of honour as a city of tolerance.
 If you are not so keen on group tours, check out this audio walking tour of Lisbon by fellow blogger, Julie Dawn Fox, a British expat in Portugal!

 • Price: Paid through tips